ScinDBad/churn_prediction_fitness/README.md

 # churn_prediction_fitness
-Construction of a classifier model to predict customer churn in a fitness center.
+Construction of a classifier model to predict customer membership churn in a fitness center.

+"A chain of gyms needs to implement an effective customer retention strategy through advanced data analysis.
+The main goal is to predict the probability of customer churn for the next month, identify key customer profiles, and develop specific recommendations to improve customer retention and satisfaction.
+This will enable optimizing the customer experience and strengthening their loyalty."

 __Process:__